nightblade9/turbo/README.md

 ## Display ##

 - The template window size is 720p; this allows for relatively safe deployment to HTML5 (in terms of user resolution).
-To better support desktop and console platforms, you can update it to 1080p at any time.
+To better support desktop and console platforms, you can update it to 1080p or 540p (with scaling) at any time.
 - To make the resolution change as seamless as possible, use `anchor` properties and `Control` nodes to position HUD elements